Satisfactory Academic Progress (SAP)

 A student whose aid is suspended may request reinstatement through the Financial Aid Appeals Committee.
 The student must effectively demonstrate that the failure to meet SAP was due to an unusual or extenuating circumstance, and explain what has changed.
 Please click on APPEAL PROCESS Form for the directions and information regarding appeals.

 The committee meets throughout each semester to review SAP appeals.

 The meeting schedule is as follows:

-REMINDER: Students who wish to appeal should have the appeal documentation submitted by noon on the day before the scheduled meeting.
+REMINDER: Students who wish to appeal should have the appeal documentation submitted by Noon on Tuesday, August 16, 2016.

 When financial aid is suspended, both the cumulative GPA and completion rate must be met in subsequent semesters of at least six credits before reinstatement of aid is possible.

 Students who successfully complete a minimum of six credits at LSSU while not receiving financial aid must contact the Financial Aid Office to request a review for reinstatement.